Carson River: Environmental impact

-During the Comstock Lode mining operations (1860-1890), extensive amount of Mercury (Hg) was released into the Carson River, Lahontan Reservoir, and Stillwater National Wildlife Refuge.
+During the Comstock Lode mining operations (1860–1890), extensive amount of Mercury (Hg) was released into the Carson River, Lahontan Reservoir, and Stillwater National Wildlife Refuge.
 The mercury levels in the Carson River and Lahontan Reservoir vary from 100-1000 ng/L, which is considered highly toxic.
 The surrounding wildlife has been exposed to this contamination and has been subject to negative effects.
 These organomercurials readily bioaccumulate and affect the predators in this ecosystem with the greatest mercury concentration.
 An example of this bioaccumulation has been researched in fish-eating birds along the river.
 The species involved in the study were adult double-crested cormorants (Phalacrocorax auritus), snowy egrets (Egretta thula) and black-crowned night-herons (Nycticorax nycticorax), which all recorded high levels of Hg toxicity in their kidneys and livers.
 Concentrations of Hg were also observed in eggs and fledglings, but were found not to affect the hatchability of the eggs.
 Rather, the levels of mercury observed in fledglings have led to induced stress, immune deficiencies, and neurological impairment, which could lead to a decrease in survival rates for younger birds learning to survive along the Carson River.

 Many fish species in the Carson River also have been studied to check for mercury contamination.
 In one study, electrofishing was conducted at four different locations along the river to capture and sample fish for traces of Hg toxicity.
 Carp, golden shiners, species of sucker-fish, and crayfish all showed Hg toxicity in samples taken from the four testing sites.
 This study also showed that many samples taken from the fourth, and furthest down the river system, produced higher levels of Hg contamination, suggesting that the mercury has been getting washed down the Carson River and accumulating at the Lahontan Reservoir.
-White bass,a piscivorous species in Lahontan Reservoir, are subject to the bioaccumulation of Hg contamination, and have showed mercury concentration significantly higher to that catfish species found in the reservoir due to difference in diet.
+White bass, a piscivorous species in Lahontan Reservoir, are subject to bioaccumulation of Hg contamination, and have shown mercury concentration significantly higher than the catfish species found in the reservoir, due to difference in diet.
 Research has shown that the concentrations of mercury vary dependent on species, diet, and size of the individual fish, and that currently the fish found in the reservoir are considered safe, but not recommended, for human consumption.